Error Estimates for Nitsche's Method on Approximate Domains: The Problem and Method

 \section{The Problem and Method}

 \paragraph{The Problem.} Consider the Dirichlet boundary value problem

 where $\Omega \subset \IR^d$ is a domain with smooth boundary $\partial \Omega$ and outward unit normal $n$, and $f \in H^{-1}(\Omega)$.
-In many situations, the exact domain $\Omega$ is not used when numerically solving the problem, due to geometric approximation errors, uncertainty in the domain geometry, or because the exact domain is not explicitly available.
+In many situations, the exact domain $\Omega$ is not available in the numerical discretization due to geometric approximation errors, uncertainty in the domain geometry, or because the geometry is only given implicitly.
 Instead, only an approximate domain $\Omega_\delta$ is available.
-Assuming that the approximate boundary $\partial \Omega_\delta$ is smooth with outward unit normal $n_\delta$, we quantify its geometric errors with the following bounds on the boundary location and the boundary normal
+Below, we consider the situation where $\Omega_\delta$ is used in Nitsche's method and quantify how the resulting boundary location and normal errors affect the accuracy of the numerical solution.